Brabham BT44

-The Brabham BT44 was a Formula One racing car designed by Gordon Murray, Brabham's chief designer.
+The Brabham BT44 was a Formula One racing car designed by Gordon Murray, Brabham's chief designer and was using in the 1974, 1975 and in 1976 season by RAM Racing.

 Design

 An update of the partially successful BT42 of 1973, the BT44 was a simple design with a standard Ford DFV/Hewland gearbox combination, but was very clean aerodynamically.
 Murray had an eye for clean lines, and the BT44 was particularly graceful.
 He was also a forward thinker, and tinkered with side skirts and airdams on the car, a precursor to ground effects aerodynamics.